EDETNAOZERO/Solution-Finder-EN/README.md

 # Solution-Finder-EN
-An english-translated GUI for knewjade's solution-finder.
+An English translated GUI for knewjade's Solution Finder.